Frequently Asked Questions

 Do you have insurance?
 The venue has asked if you have Public Liability Insurance.

-In the unfortunate event of an accident, the band is protected by a £5 million Public Liability Insurance policy which covers all of the band’s entourage and equipment.
-The certificate of insurance can be produced on request should the venue or organiser require proof.
+In the unfortunate event of an accident, the band is protected by a £5 million Public Liability Insurance policy which covers all of the band's entourage and equipment.
+The certificate of insurance can be produced upon request should the venue or organiser require proof.

 Miscellaneous